 Who sets the prices for the different membership levels?

 The prices are set by the HSCG Board of Directors (in accordance with the HSCG Bylaws).

-Why can't Associate Handcrafter Members have online listings?
+Why can't Novice Handcrafter Members have online listings?

-Can I upgrade my Associate Handcrafter Membership to a Professional Membership (with or without Insurance) if there is still time left on my membership?
+Can I upgrade my Novice Handcrafter Membership to a Professional Membership (with or without Insurance) if there is still time left on my membership?

 Yes.
-We will offer you a pro-rated credit towards the upgrade to Professional Membership for the unused portion of your Associate Membership.
-This can only be done by calling the HSCG Office during normal business hours (Monday – Friday) 866-900-7627, you cannot upgrade your membership online..
+We will offer you a pro-rated credit towards the upgrade to Professional Membership for the unused portion of your Novice Membership.
+To upgrade, please call HSCG Headquarters directly or email email@example.com, as this cannot be done online.

 If I sell my business can I transfer my membership to the new owner?

 Yes.
 You can transfer the remainder of your membership to the new owner.
 You will need to call the HSCG Office to do so and both parties must be present for security purposes.
 (866-900-7627) Please note: You CANNOT transfer your Product Liability Insurance Policy, the new owner will need to purchase their own policy.